This map is the work of antiquary

 Stoke.
 Elements of the medieval church survive within a

-Mentioned in Domesday as being held by Lestan the priest.
-It was
+Mentioned in Domesday as being held by Lestan the priest, it was probably built,

-located at the southern end of Stoke, but decayed and disappeared during
+It and its church were located at the southern end of Stoke, but were not part of

-the Middle Ages (it was still in existence tempore Edward II),
+the Middle Ages (though still in existence tempore Edward II), and its

-which is why it is not acknowledged on Speed's map.
-Nearby was the
+precise location was forgotten, which is why it is not acknowledged on Speed's map.

 C in Speed's key.
 Probably built in the 12th century, when the church of